Frequently Asked Questions

 Solution: Use automated Breach and Attack Simulation (BAS) to safely test how your environment would respond to real-world attack scenarios.

-See how: Security Control Validation from Cymulate
+See how: Threat Validation from Cymulate

 5. Patch Management and Vulnerability Prioritization